Eduval84/Eduval84/README.md

 👀 I’m interested in software development.

-💬 Ask me about Xtreme programming, C#, Software design, Design patterns, TDD, Support service, Proyect Managing ...
+💬 Ask me about C#, Software design, Design patterns, TDD,Xtreme programming, Proyect Managing ...

 💞️ I’m looking to collaborate on all i can help